 ROLLBACKabandons a transaction without making any changes.

 SAVEPOINTmarks a place in a transaction and enables partial rollback.
-You can roll back commands run after a savepoint while maintaining commands run before the savepoint.
+You can roll back commands executed after a savepoint while maintaining commands executed before the savepoint.

 ROLLBACK TO SAVEPOINTrolls back a transaction to a savepoint.

 Greenplum Database accepts the standard SQL transaction levels as follows:

 The following information describes the behavior of the Greenplum transaction levels:

 DELETEtransactions operate on a snapshot of the database taken when the query started.